 Long-term market drivers for aerospace robotics remain strong, and, before the pandemic, the market had started to show signs of recovery from the major market price reset.
 The COVID-19 pandemic has swept the world, with many industries trying to stay afloat.
 Governments and businesses involved with robotics are reacting differently to the new situation.
 Some product launches are moving forward, while some are not; some tests continue, and some are delayed; some companies still operate, and others have shuttered.

 The spread of the COVID-19 pandemic has resulted in supply chain and logistical disruptions across North America.
 According to a survey published by the National Association of Manufacturers (NAM) in March 2020, ~80% of manufacturers expect that the pandemic will have a financial impact on their businesses.
 Some key companies in the region have closed their facilities and are mulling employee layoffs.
-The manufacturing sector, which employs ~13 million workers in the US, is also expected to be impacted by the pandemic, primarily for two reasons: firstly, a number of manufacturing jobs are onsite that eliminates the scope of working remotely.
-Secondly, slowed economic activities have the reduced demand for industrial products in the US and globally.
+The manufacturing sector, which employs ~13 million workers in the US, is also expected to be impacted by the pandemic, primarily for two reasons: firstly, a number of manufacturing jobs are onsite which eliminates the scope of working remotely.
+Secondly, slowed economic activities have reduced demand for industrial products in the US and globally.

 Industrial robotization is a global technological megatrend (Deloitte, 2017, 2020; PwC, 2016), and the field of aerospace robotics is rapidly developing, accelerating the demand for robots considerably.
 Aerospace, industrial, and service robotics are growing fast worldwide.
 The global supply of aerospace robotics has practically doubled from 159,000 in 2012 to 294,000 in 2016.
 It reached 422,000 robot installations in 2018 and is forecasted to grow on average by 12% per year from 2020 to 2022 (International Federation of Robotics [IFR], 2019; IFR World Robotics, 2017).